aliyun/aliyun-openapi-cpp-sdk/README.md

 **SDK will be installed to `C:\Program File (x86)\alibabacloud-sdk`**

-## Use the C++ SDK
+## Quick Examples

-Before using C++ SDK, you must first configure the preprocessor to define `ALIBABACLOUD_SHARED` to achieve dynamic linking with Alibaba Cloud C++ SDK shared libraries.
+Before using this SDK, you must first configure the preprocessor to define `ALIBABACLOUD_SHARED` to achieve dynamic linking with the SDK shared libraries.
 Then you must create a client instance, specify the region of cloud services and provide authentication parameters before sending API requests.

 The following code shows how to call the [DescribeInstances](~~25506~~) API of ECS to query detailed information of all ECS instances in a specific region.